Discover Poble Sec: the best places to see, eat and enjoy

 3. Where to eat and drink

 If there’s one thing that defines Poble Sec today, it’s its food scene.
-The neighborhood has evolved without losing its essence, blending tradition with new trends.
+The neighbourhood has evolved while staying true to its roots, blending tradition with new trends.

-• Carrer de Blai: the neighborhood’s foodie hotspot.
-This pedestrian street is packed with pintxo bars and tapas spots where you can hop from one place to another trying different bites.
-Perfect for a casual dinner or to kick off a night out.
+- Carrer de Blai: the neighbourhood’s foodie hotspot.
+This pedestrian street is packed with pintxos and tapas bars where you can hop from one place to another trying different bites.
+Perfect for a casual dinner or to kick off the evening.

 Address: Sants-Montjuïc, 08004 Barcelona

-• Xera Restaurant: this restaurant offers a creative take on Catalan and Mediterranean cuisine, featuring refined tapas and sharing plates made with fresh, local, and seasonal ingredients.
+- Xera Restaurant: this restaurant offers a creative take on Catalan and Mediterranean cuisine, with refined tapas and sharing dishes made using local, seasonal ingredients.

 Address: Carrer de les Sitges, 10

-• La Chana: an Andalusian-style tavern that brings the flavors of southern Spain to Barcelona, with traditional tapas like salmorejo, fried seafood, molletes, and classic dishes from both land and sea.
+- La Chana: It’s an Andalusian tavern that brings the flavours of southern Spain to Barcelona, with traditional tapas such as salmorejo, Cádiz-style fried dishes, molletes, and a selection of seafood and land-based products prepared using time-honoured recipes.

 Address: Carrer del Poeta Cabanyes, 8

-• El Rebost de Sant Antoni: here you’ll find market-fresh Catalan and Mediterranean cuisine, focused on top-quality ingredients such as Iberian ham, cured meats, and grilled meats, alongside traditional dishes made with authentic recipes.
+- El Rebost de Sant Antoni: You’ll find Catalan and Mediterranean market cuisine, focused on high-quality produce such as Iberian ham, cured meats and grilled meats, alongside traditional dishes prepared using authentic recipes.

 Address: Carrer del Comte d’Urgell, 42

-• XilokaBCN Bar & Restaurant: a neighborhood bar and restaurant serving tapas and dishes inspired by Catalan, Spanish, and Mediterranean cuisine, made with quality ingredients and a homemade touch, perfect for sharing.
+- XilokaBCN Bar & Restaurant: It’s a neighbourhood bar and restaurant offering tapas and dishes inspired by Catalan, Spanish and Mediterranean cuisine, made with quality ingredients and a homemade approach designed for sharing.

 Address: Carrer de Cabanes, 22

-• Mar i Terra Arenas: offers Mediterranean cuisine that blends land and sea, with dishes such as rice specialties, tapas, grilled meats, and fresh fish, all prepared with high-quality ingredients.
+- Mar i Terra Arenas: It offers Mediterranean cuisine that blends land and sea, with dishes such as rice specialities, tapas, grilled meats and fish, all prepared using high-quality ingredients.

 Address: Gran Via de les Corts Catalanes, 373-385

-Poble Sec isn’t a neighborhood of big chains or large shopping areas—and that’s exactly part of its charm.
-Instead, you’ll find small, local businesses like the Mercat de la Terra, traditional bakeries such as La Fabrique or Forn de Pa Serra, grocery stores, fruit shops, and family-run businesses like La Carbonera or NU&CA PAPELERÍA, all part of the neighborhood’s everyday life.
+Poble Sec isn’t a neighbourhood of big chains or large shopping areas, and that’s precisely part of its charm.
+Here, small local businesses take centre stage, from places like Mercat de la Terra to traditional bakeries such as La Fabrique or Forn de Pa Serra, along with food shops, greengrocers and family-run stores like La Carbonera or NU&CA PAPELERÍA, all part of the neighbourhood’s everyday life.

-On the other hand, you’ll also come across more alternative shops with designer products, such as the Fundació Joan Miró shop (near Poble Sec), where you’ll find home accessories and unique gifts.
-There are also several artisan stores like El Tresor, offering handcrafted items made with care, along with other distinctive spots that reflect how the neighborhood has evolved in recent years.
+On the other hand, you’ll find some more alternative shops offering design-led products, such as Fundació Joan Miró (near Poble Sec), where they sell home accessories and games.
+There are also several craft shops like El Tresor, which offer handmade items created with great care, along with other unique concepts that reflect how the neighbourhood has evolved in recent years.

-Plus, its proximity to other shopping areas in the city makes it easy to combine a stroll through Poble Sec with a more complete day of shopping.
+What’s more, its proximity to other commercial areas of the city makes it easy to combine a stroll through Poble Sec with a more complete day of shopping.

 5. Where to stay